What internet speed do I need for streaming?

 If you live in an apartment, keep the following considerations in mind.

-- Provider options: Most apartments are found in cities and urban areas, presenting a wider pool of ISPs and internet types.
-Consider fiber and cable internet, as they are primarily found in urban areas and provide the best speeds for streaming.
+- Provider options: Most apartments are found in cities and urban areas, presenting a wider pool of ISPs and broadband types than in rural or remote areas.
+Consider cable or fiber internet if you are in an urban area, as they deliver faster and stable connections for streaming.

 In a house